 - Look for Block pop-ups and switch its toggle to Off;

 - Go back to the Internet options menu and tap Ad blocker;

 - Download one of the suggested ad blocking extensions;

 - Once it’s done, restart your Samsung Internet app.

-Following these steps, you would practically remove most if not all the online ads from your mobile web browser.
+Following these steps, you would practically remove pop-up ads on Samsung.
 Of course, if this is the one to your liking.
 Looking realistically, Samsung Internet is not the greatest web browser ever.
 Many people joke that it only serves to download a “real” browser, which for the majority of Android users means Google Chrome.
 Read also: How to disable ads in MX player.

 - Open Google Chrome app;

 - Tap the overflow menu icon (⋮) on top-right;

 - Select Settings and scroll down to Site Settings;

 - Make sure that toggle is Off and go one step back;